benignware-labs/Custom-Archives/readme.txt

 == Changelog ==

-Refer to the [GitHub repository](https://github.com/danieltj27/Custom-Archives) for more information on version history and updates.
+Refer to the [GitHub repository](https://github.com/danieltj27/Custom-Archives) for information on version history.